dsnair/JS-examples/README.md

-# JavaScript - I
+# JavaScript - II

-* The point of these assignments is to take your knowledge of JavaScript and start putting into practice the principles learned throughout JavaScript I.
+With some basic JavaScript principles in hand, we can now expand our skills out even further by exploring callback functions, array methods, and closure.
+Finish each task in order as the concepts build on one another.

 ## Set Up The Project With Git